Normal defecation can be any brown, that is, from the lightest to the darkest shade.

 Consuming foods and beverages that are yellow and remain undigested can also cause the passage of yellow stool.
 This condition is often known as yellow diarrhea.

 What Causes Yellow Stool?

-Bile salt production is often reduced due to serious liver diseases such as cirrhosis and hepatitis.
+Bile salt production is often reduced due to severe liver diseases such as cirrhosis and hepatitis.
 This passage can also be prevented due to blockage of the bile ducts due to gallstones, external compression, and inflammation.

 Causes of yellow diarrhea in babies

 - First of all, babies are usually fed breast milk, which is fully digested in a short time.
-Therefore, babies frequently pass stool after almost all feedings.
+Therefore, babies frequently pass a stool after almost all feedings.